|The Public Paperfolding History Project

 page attempts to record what is known about the origin

-and history of the Mobius Strip and the magical effect
+and history of the Mobius Band, the method of flattening

-commonly known as the Afhghan Bands.
-Please contact me if
+magical effect commonly known as the Afghan Bands.
+Please

-When made of paper a Mobius Strip can be considered to be a folded object even though it does not contain any creases.
+When made of paper a Mobius Band can be considered to be a folded object even though it does not contain any creases.

-In 1858 Johann Benedict Listing (1808 - 1882), a German mathematician, made notes containing a description of a Mobius Strip, which were not, however, published until 1861.
+In 1858 Johann Benedict Listing (1808 - 1882), a German mathematician, made notes containing a description of a Mobius Band, which were not, however, published until 1861.

 Also in 1858, but a few months later, another German mathematician, August Ferdinand Möbius, made a similar discovery.
 This was not published until 1865 (after his death).